-Go to any tower, construction site, roof top, or other work site and you’ll find one thing without fail: lots of hard hats with stickers.
+Go to any tower, construction site, rooftop, or other worksites, and you’ll find one thing without fail: lots of hard hats with stickers.
 The crews that work at height love to show off their favorite companies with stickers on their safety helmets.
-Total number of stickers will vary from a few to covering the entire helmet, but its rare to find a helmet without any stickers.
+The total number of stickers will vary from a few to covering the entire helmet, but it’s rare to find a helmet without any stickers.

 No big deal, right?
 Well, believe it or not, most manufacturers specify that you shouldn’t add stickers to your helmet.
-By OSHA regulations, you are supposed to follow manufacturers instructions for proper use of equipment.
+By OSHA regulations, you are supposed to follow the manufacturer’s instructions for the proper use of equipment.
 So what’s the deal with stickers on your safety helmet?
 We asked the experts at Safety One to find out.

-Basically, it comes down to two issues.
-“The problem is when you can’t tell if there is a crack in your helmet because there is a half inch of stickers holding it together like paper mache” says Brian Bourquin, Tower Safety Trainer.
-An important aspect of inspecting your helmet is looking for cracks.
+It comes down to two issues.
+“The problem is when you can’t tell if there is a crack in your helmet because there is a half-inch of stickers holding it together like paper mache,” says Brian Bourquin, Tower Safety Trainer.
+A crucial aspect of inspecting your helmet is looking for cracks.
 If you can’t see part of the helmet because of a sticker, you can’t tell if it’s cracked or not.